 As a consumer, doing business with companies that have committed to IPC gives you a crystal-clear benchmark.
 Standards are also divided into classes to give an even more precise definition of these benchmarks.
 If a customer wants their assembly manufactured to IPC Class 2 or 3 then any and all of these standards may be referenced for method, acceptability, testing, etc.

-Matric uses the standards below on a daily basis as a guide in production:
+For example, Matric uses the electronics manufacturing standards below on a daily basis as a guide in production:

 - IPC-A-610, the acceptability standard for PCBs.
 It gives target, acceptable and rejectable conditions for solder, component damage, etc.